Itential Frequently Asked Questions

 If there is an integration not listed, can I build my own?

 Yes, every organization’s ecosystem of networking and IT systems is unique, and there is tremendous value in allowing our customers to quickly support automation across all of their system.
 We provide the ability to build integrations with these systems using API specifications that are published by the system vendors.
-Using well defined specifications like OpenAPI, Swagger, or Postman collections, customers can use IAP to generate integrations within minutes and start building automations with those systems.
+Using well defined specifications like OpenAPI, Swagger, or Postman collections, customers can use Itential to generate integrations within minutes and start building automations with those systems.

 Learn More